This page will help you understand Texas alcohol laws and avoid expensive fines or even jail. Also, wasted time and and embarrassment.

 Lawyers say to politely refuse.
-And to do so as long as necessary.
+And to do so as long as needed.
 Learn more at Never Take a Field Sobriety Test Say DUI Lawyers.

 Texas alcohol laws prohibit anyone from operating a vessel while intoxicated.
 It’s boating while intoxicated, or BWI.
 Also, vessels include any boat, sailboat, personal watercraft, water skis, sailboard, or similar device.

 BWI is having a BAC of 0.08% or higher.
-And the exact penalties depend on the circumstances and the judge.
+And the exact penalties depend on the facts and the judge.

 However, a BWI conviction brings jail for up to 180 days.
 The fine can be up to $2,000.
 For a second, jail can be up to one year.
 And the fine can be up to $4,000.

 If a third conviction occurs, it’s prison for two to ten years.
 The fine can be as high as $10,000.